sf-wdi-22-23/modules-23/w07-ruby-on-rails-cont/d3-dawn-rails-testing/challenges-and-solutions.md

 **Controller Tests with Recipes!**

 1. Create a `Recipe` model and its controller.
 A recipe should include the dish's title and the instructions for making the dish.
 You can assume the instructions are plain text.
+Notice how the specs were created automatically.
+Don't forget to migrate your new model!

   ```
-  $ rails g model Recipe title instructions
+  $ rails g model Recipe title:string instructions:text
   $ rails g controller recipes
   ```
+  What are the pending tests?
+Discuss with your partner.
+Try to figure out how to get them to not show up when you run your tests.

 1. Write the spec for `recipes#index` (`recipes` controller, `index` action).
 It should render an index view with data from all existing recipes in the database.
 Do you expect your tests to pass or fail?
 Run the spec.